aer0usa/aer0usa.github.io/faith.md

 # My Faith

-I am saved by faith in Messiah Yeshua.
+I am saved by grace through faith in Messiah Yeshua.
 Nothing else I can do will “earn” salvation for me from my sins.

 I try to be intentional about my faith.